layer-3/docs/docs/legacy/glossary.md

 #### FAQ

-[Here ](faq.md)you can find answers to the most frequently asked questions from our community.
+[Here](faq.md)you can find answers to the most frequently asked questions from our community.

 #### Fees